 We will study the magical qualities of trees and why trees are important to land and water conservation.

 Meet in Scalloptown parking lot by Greenwich Cove.

 The Maskerchugg River empties into the bay behind Scalloptown Park.
 When you step out onto this beautiful bird sanctuary, it is hard to imagine it was once a landfill.
 A path leads south across twelve acres of grasses, clover, and other wildflowers, with a panoramic view of the inner cove.
 Two hundred years ago, before the cove filled in with silt from runoff, it served as a port for slave trading and industrial fishing.
 We will learn how this period began to change coastal land use.

-Then we will hunt for oyster, clam, mussel, and scallop shells along the shoreline, talk about how shellfish are important to the web of life, and see who can identify the most species of birds in the area.
+We will hunt for oyster, clam, mussel, and scallop shells along the shoreline, talk about how shellfish are important to the web of life.
+We will also see who can identify the most species of birds in the area.

 Meet in the Land Trust parking lot, just before the farm driveway at 830 South Road.

 This Land Trust property rests in a critical area of the Hunt River watershed and features the Scrabbletown Brook Trail and a working farm that raises free range chickens and grass fed beef.
 Products of Boesch Farm are sold in the farm store and at local farmers markets.
 The hike offers the opportunity to see many farm animals, including pigs, sheep, cows, chickens, and a couple of bee hives.

 Using various maps, we will navigate a trail through the woods to the brook.
-We will hunt for grass hoppers and investigate various activities in the area to learn about responsible land stewardship and environmental law.
+We will hunt for grass hoppers and investigate various activities in the area to learn about responsible land stewardship, environmental law, and organic farming methods.

 Story: Just Bee

 THURS, APR.
 24, 10-11:30am - Frenchtown Woods, E. Greenwich